marocena26/simple-calculator/README.md

 > **NOTE:** Direct link to the project by clicking on the following **[link](https://marocena26.github.io/simple-calculator/)**.

+## 👾 Description

+**Welcome to Simple calculator!**

+In this repository we present you a **simple, intuitive website adapted to any kind of device** (mobile, tablet and PC) so you can take a look at it at any time. **Designed and developed with HTML, CSS and JS**, with just a few clicks you can do simple mathematical operations.

+### What operations can I do?

+- Operations with integers numbers.
+- Operations with positive numbers.

 ## 📝 Requirements

 The exercise consists on developing a web-site using the following **elements**: